So what is a smart home?

 - Blue Line Innovations Power Cost Monitor

 - Powerhouse Dynamics SiteSage

-Other intelligent home devices:
+Other intelligent home device articles:

 - Lithium-Ion home batteries that now include smart features to learn habits to better manage power storage.